Do I need Travel Insurance To Go To Italy?

 (approx. US$ 23)

-What should I do if I am injured or ill while in Italy?
+What should I do if I am injured or ill while in Italy or another Schengen country?

-Don’t worry - AXA’s Schengen insurance is here to guide, help, and protect you.
-In case of a medical emergency, you must contact the AXA Schengen call center at the number provided on your insurance policy.
+Don’t worry - AXA Schengen travel insurance is here to guide - help and protect you.
+In case of a medical emergency you must contact the AXA Schengen call center at the number provided on your insurance policy.
 Medical assistance professionals will answer your questions and advise you 24/7 to help you find the medical center best suited to your situation and the closest to your location.

-The following information must be given to the call center:
+You must provide the following information to the call centre:

 • The number of your policy, which begins with “SCH”.